dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/ide-user-interface.md

 <VersionBlock firstVersion="1.6">

   - Use the **Prune branches** option to remove local branches that have already been deleted from the remote repository.
 Selecting this triggers a [pop-up modal](#prune-branches-modal), where you can confirm the deletion of the specific local branches, keeping your branch management tidy.
-Note, you won't be able to prune your current branch.
+Note, prune will not delete the branch you've currently checked out.

 </VersionBlock>